 Rosa ‘Elizabeth’ grows up to around 1.4m (4.5ft) tall; forming a shrub that extends to around 1.4m (4.5ft) wide.

 In the UK, Sambucus nigra is known as Elder.
 These small trees and shrubs must have many common names, as they’re a wild plant that frequents many countries across Europe, as well as places as far afield as Western Asia and North Africa.
 Sambucus nigra is a deciduous plant with green pinnate foliage.
 In late spring and early summertime, Sambucus nigra produces huge flat circles of cream coloured, scented flowers that are popular with insects.

 Lonicera periclymenum is a gorgeous plant.
 This is an easy-going climber that’s very eager to grow.
 Plants confidently cover fences and archways, weaving their magic as they stitch hedgerows together.
-Lonicera periclymenum is a wild plant of many European countries; with such high numbers of people feeling connected to this lovely plant there is likely to be a multitude of common names for Lonicera periclymenum, it’s often known as Honeysuckle.
+Lonicera periclymenum is a wild plant of many European countries.
+With so many people feeling connected to this lovely plant there are likely to be a multitude of common names for Lonicera periclymenum; in the UK it’s often known as Honeysuckle.

 Rosa rugosa ‘Alba’ is the white flowered form of Rosa rugosa.